4 Sources

 Copy Link

-Quantum Cyber filed a provisional patent application with the U.S. Patent and Trademark Office for its Quantum Drone Autonomous System, marking a significant expansion of the company's defense technology portfolio
+Quantum Cyber filed a provisional patent application with the United States Patent and Trademark Office for its Quantum Drone Autonomous System, marking a significant development in the company's AI-powered autonomous defense platform

 1

-The multi-layered architecture integrates quantum-sensor-based navigation, drone swarm coordination, aerial LIDAR pathfinding, and an interceptor drone defense system deployed from the SCOUT-AX6 GUARDIAN, an amphibious autonomous ground vehicle
+.
+The patent application, assigned USPTO Application No. 64/069,586, covers a multi-layered architecture integrating quantum-sensor-based navigation, drone swarm coordination, aerial LIDAR pathfinding, and an interceptor drone defense system deployed from an amphibious autonomous ground vehicle4

 1